Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 will epoxy down a U.FL to SMA cable to the board.
 For deployment various options exist, including UFL or soldering cables directly to the board and epoxying them down.

+Get rid of the GPADC zero-ohm resistors on the receiver AX5043s.
+Those cannot be used when receiving, and their use is questionable, anyway.
+Leave it on the transmitter one as that could still be used.